 I sold less than 10 copies of the ebook using Bitcoins, and I admit I'm a bit disappointed and surprised about that.

 Physical copies represent 10% of the book distribution.
 It's probably a lot lower than most people that pushed me to do it thought it would be.
 But it is still higher of what I thought it would be.
 So I still would advise to have a paperback version of your book.
-At least because it's nice to have it in your library.
+At least because it's nice to have it

 I only got positive feedbacks, a few typo notices, and absolutely no refund demand, which I really find amazing.

 The good news is also that I've been contacted with a couple of Korean and Chinese editors to get the book translated and published in those countries.
 If everything goes well, the book should be translated in the upcoming months and be available on these markets in 2015!

 If you didn't get a copy, it's still time to do so!